“Truth is best served through fiction.” Ernest Hemingway

-The fictional Clymer Workshop is one of the oldest writers’ conferences in the country.
-The aspiring writers who have paid to attend want literary agents and publishing contracts.
-They have spent their savings to spend ten days in a rustic setting hoping to find a path to their dreams.
+The fictional Clymer Workshop is one of the oldest writing conferences in the country.
+The aspiring writers who pay to attend want literary agents and publishing contracts.
+They want their books to be on bestseller lists.

-Although the schedule is filled with creative writing workshops and manuscript conferences, Laura soon discovers that the real lessons aren’t on the schedule.
+The schedule is filled with creative writing workshops and manuscript conferences.
+But the real lessons Laura learns aren’t on the schedule.

 “It is a page-turner, and all the characters are very, very believable and there are no slow parts.
 I recommend it highly, for writers and those who just want a good read.”

 “Great writing.
 This book is a fine example of good literature, a praise I do not give lightly.”

 “I was instantly grabbed by the story line in The Writers’ Conference.
 Thanks for the fun read.”

 This was an excellent novel!
 The characters were well written & most of them got what they deserved in the end.
 It was fast paced & enjoyable.”

 “This is a fun, quick read with lots of action and intrigue.”

 “This is a really good book and reading experience, especially for those of us who are writers, for those of us who have attended this kind of conference or workshop… So true and accurate…Her writing is excellent…Very engaging.”

 “Found this book to be engaging, entertaining.and thought-provoking.”